SumonRayy/react-django-ecommerce/README.md

 - reporting a bug
 --------------

-### Thank You For Checking This Out 🥰🤗 Please give it a Start ⭐ if You've Liked it . . .
+### Thank You For Checking This Out 🥰🤗 Please give it a Star ⭐ if You've Liked it . . .
 ## And Follow Us On GitHub 🙏🏻
 Made by @[SumonRayy](https://github.com/SumonRayy) and @[Faizan](https://github.com/Faizan10933)